whatheway/MET_self_install_tools_Linux_64bit/README.md

 Scripts MUST be downloaded into the Home Directory $HOME in order for installation to work.

+#### Users can get help with METplus installation by visiting https://dtcenter.org/community-code/metplus/get-help.

 ## Thank you to DTC's Julie P. for all the help debugging this installation!